 Barry Edelstein has been named the 2017 recipient of the American Psychological Association's Committee on Aging Award for the Advancement of Psychology and Aging.
 This award recognizes outstanding achievement by psychologists and friends of psychology who have made significant contributions to the mission of the Committee on Aging.
-The award will be presented at the APA annual meeting in August in Washington, DC.
+The award was presented at the APA Annual Convention in August in Washington, DC.

 The Association for Behavior Analysis International selected Karen Anderson as an Outstanding Mentor.
-Karen will receive the award during ABAI's annual convention in May, 2017.
+Karen received the award during ABAI's annual convention in May, 2017.